zardosht/isar/README.md

 *Hit the flies and follow the path game for rehabilitation.*

-The source code of ISAR can be found [here](https://github.com/zardosht/isar) and [here](https://www.youtube.com/watch?v=KyvFT0S5rww) is a short video demonstrating the system.
+A short video demo of the system can be found here: https://www.youtube.com/watch?v=KyvFT0S5rww

 <br/>